Cutting tool (machining)

-Milling and drilling tools are often multipoint tools.
-Drilling is exclusively used to make holes in a workpiece.
-All drill bits have two cutting edges that are ground into two equally tapered angles which cuts through the material by applying downward rotational force.
-Endmills or milling bits, which also cut material by rotational force.
-Although these tools are not made to put holes in a workpiece.
-They cut by horizontal shear deformation in which the workpiece is brought into the tool as it's rotating.
-This is known as the tool path which is determined by the axis of the table that is holding the workpiece in place.
-This table is designed to accept a variety of vises and clamping tools so that it can move into the cutter at various angles and directions while the workpiece remains still.
-There are several different types of endmills that perform a certain type of milling action.
+Milling tools are often multipoint tools, that, while sometimes near identical in appearance, are distinguished from drill bits in its application, geometry, and manufacture.
+While a drill bit can only cut in the axial direction (drilling), most milling bits can cut in the radial direction.
+Near all drill bits have two cutting edges that are ground into equally tapered angles that cut through the material by applying downward rotational force.
+Endmills or milling bits, also cut material by rotational force.
+These tools do more than put holes in a workpiece, they cut by horizontal shear deformation in which the workpiece is brought into the tool as it's rotating.
+The tool path is determined by the movement of the table that is holding the workpiece in place.
+This table is designed to accept a variety of vises and clamping tools so that the affixed workpiece can move into the cutter at various angles and directions.
+There are multiple different types of endmills that perform a different milling actions.

 Grinding stones are tools that contain several different cutting edges which encompasses the entirety of the stone.
 Unlike metallic cutting tools, these grinding stones never go dull.
 In fact the formation of cutting edges of metallic cutting tools are achieved by the use of grinding wheels and other hard abrasives.
 There are several different types of grinding stone wheels that are used to grind several different types of metals.
 Although these stones are not metal, they need to be harder than the metal that they grind.
 In contrast to the grinding stone, if the hardness of the metal exceeds that of the stone, the metal will cut the stone.
 This is not ideal.
 Each grain of abrasive functions as a microscopic single-point cutting edge (although of high negative rake angle), and shears a tiny chip.

 Cutting tool materials must be harder than the material which is to be cut, and the tool must be able to withstand the heat and force generated in the metal-cutting process.
 Also, the tool must have a specific geometry, with clearance angles designed so that the cutting edge can contact the workpiece without the rest of the tool dragging on the workpiece surface.
 The angle of the cutting face is also important, as is the flute width, number of flutes or teeth, and margin size.
 In order to have a long working life, all of the above must be optimized, plus the speeds and feeds at which the tool is run.